Strugglemeat/gngeo-miyoomini/README.md

 * center game in frame

-* change select to add coin and menu button to access gngeo menu

 DONE:

 * screen flip

-* buttons A and Y flipped (A = button 2, Y = button 3)
+* buttons: A and Y flipped (A = button 2, Y = button 3)

+* buttons: change select to add coin and menu button to access gngeo menu

 USAGE: